 RAVS features regular events—both online and in-person—as well as a variety of different types of potlucks, picnics, and publications (oh my!).
 Some of the highfalutin’ go-to plant-based experts on the itinerary include notable MDs Neal Barnard and Caldwell Esselstyn.
 Get your beans ready and tune in.

 4 Vegan-friendly policymakers

-It was RAVS that sent out word that a local advocate—the unflappable Pearl Brunt—is running for a political seat in nearby Pittsford with a platform that features plant-based advocacy.
+It was RAVS that sent out word that a local advocate—the unflappable Pearl Brunt—was running for a political seat in nearby Pittsford with a platform that featured plant-based advocacy.

 So I eagerly attended a backyard fundraiser that featured Brunt’s very own vegan chili and cornbread, and I’ve been dreaming about it ever since.
-A policymaker running her campaign around veganism?
+A policymaker who ran her campaign around veganism?
 Politics have never been so tasty.